PriyankaNaikade/Deploying-ML-Model-on-Azure-using-Docker-Container/README.md

 5. When the docker engine runs this docker image, a container will be created which will be in running status.
 Check using **```docker ps```** command.

-6. Now, we can test the app by navigating to http://localhost:5000/apidocs/
+6. Now, we can test the app locally while the container is running by navigating to http://localhost:5000/apidocs/

 7. Once you stop the container, the web app will no longer open.
 To stop the docker image use: